 E-invoicing in Canada is not yet mandatory, but the Canadian government has been working towards this goal.
 As of 2018, the government mandated that all federal suppliers must be able to accept e-invoices.

-In the future, e-invoicing will likely become mandatory for all businesses in Canada.
-But currently, only companies that sell to the government must comply with e-invoicing regulations.
+In the future, e-invoicing may become mandatory for all businesses in Canada.
+Currently, only companies that sell to the government must comply with e-invoicing regulations.
+The recent introduction of the DBNAlliance is aimed to help streamline B2B business transactions in North America.
+This exchange option does not involve any authorities and will not be mandated.

 Benefits of e-invoicing for businesses in Canada